-These potential changes bode well for the teaching profession, which has the chance to become, like other professions, an "Opportunity Culture" in which teachers have a wide array of ways to advance in the profession while remaining teachers, and to be rewarded for their contributions.
-This bodes especially well for consistently excellent teachers, who stand to gain the most in terms of expanded opportunities and rewards, and whose ranks should increase because of the enhanced attractiveness of the job to high performers.
-But it also bodes well for average teachers who, by taking advantage of the time-saving potential of digital tools and other potential benefits, will have much greater opportunity to contribute to excellence than they can in traditional classrooms.
+These potential changes bode well for the teaching profession, which has the chance to become, like other professions, an "opportunity culture" that gives teachers a wide array of ways to advance while still remaining teachers, and to be rewarded for their contributions.
+45 They bode especially well for consistently excellent teachers, who stand to gain the most in terms of expanded opportunities and rewards, and whose ranks should increase because of the enhanced attractiveness of the job to high performers.
+But they also bode well for average teachers who, by taking advantage of the time-saving potential of digital tools and other potential benefits, will have much greater opportunity to contribute to excellence than they can in traditional classrooms.